danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 Figure 3.6 shows you what a for-loop consists of:

-1. *A variable declaration and initialization*: Usually starts with 0
+1. *A variable declaration and initialization*: Usually starts with zero
 2. *A specificed condition*: The criteria to meet the condition
 3. *Action*: What you want to happen when the condition is met
 4. *Loop for next*: For the next iteration (usually incremental/decremental).

 This block of code from the above example describes the position of each asterisk in terms of its x and y coordinates (the center point [x,y] of each asterisk).
 Since there are five columns (xPos) and four rows (yPos) which have been defined in global variables, the program needs to know the coordinates precisely.
-The overall formula to locate the position, for example xPos, is to divided the width of the canvas by the number of asterisks horizontally, and add 1.
-As such, the code can be understood as follows: calculate the `xPos[i]` for each iteration with the starting point 0.
+The overall formula to locate the position, for example xPos, is to divide the width of the canvas by the number of asterisks horizontally, and add one.
+As such, the code can be understood as follows: calculate the `xPos[i]` for each iteration with the starting point zero.
 Additionally, each iteration will increase the count by one until it reaches the maximum number of asterisks in a row (`i < xPos.length`).

 ![](ch3_5.png)